 Here are five methods that may be able to tell you the baby gender as early as six weeks into your pregnancy!
 However, you may not want to go painting the baby's room blue or pink just yet.

-Trick 1: Understanding Baby Gender When can you tell?
+Method 1: Baby Gender: When can you tell?

 Genital Tubercle Angle Theory

 There has been research to suggest that the gender of your baby can be 98.7% accurately determined via ultrasound around 12 weeks utilizing the genital tubercle theory.
 Genital tubercle is the medical term for the "nub" that forms around week 4 of gestation that eventually becomes either a penis or clitoris.
 While it is still too early to clearly make out boy or girl parts at 12 weeks gestation, apparently the gender can be determined based on the angle of the nub (the genital tubercle).